-The Office of Environment and Heritage (OEH) undertakes analysis across a range of activities relating to environmental-economic accounting, natural resource management, biodiversity, national parks and heritage.
+The Department of Planning, Industry and Environment undertakes analysis across a range of activities relating to environmental-economic accounting, natural resource management, biodiversity, national parks and heritage.

 Strategic economic analysis and research contributes to the development of better environmental policy through economic policy analyses, and the development of innovative economic-environmental modelling capabilities.

 Since 1998, the Department of Planning, Industry and Environment (and its predecessor organisations OEH, NPWS, DEC, DECC and DECCW) has produced a number of studies using input-output analysis to estimate the direct and flow-on impacts of individual parks and other reserves on local economies, as well as studies examining different aspects of the economic value of national parks, marine parks and other reserves in NSW.

 The scope of this research has been widened to consider the impacts of protected areas in several broad regions of NSW.
 These studies focus on the economic structure of the regions in which the protected areas are located, and examine potential strengths and weaknesses of these economies, and trends which may affect the future contribution that the protected areas can make to regional economic activity.

 The report about the Economic benefits of national parks and other reserves in New South Wales (PDF 69KB) summarises the approach used to estimate the direct and flow-on impacts of national parks and other reserves on local economies and local communities for:

 Marine and coastal economic research